keeganatra/atra-ga4-crm-attribution/README.md

 Experiments, causal impact, media mix modeling, Markov attribution, Shapley allocation, and other incrementality methods should be treated as separate or advanced extensions.

-## Built by ATRA Digital
+## Built by ATRA

-ATRA Digital built this framework to make the connection between paid media, website behavior, and downstream business outcomes easier to understand and audit.
+ATRA built this framework to make the connection between paid media, website behavior, and downstream business outcomes easier to understand and audit.

 The goal is straightforward: make attribution useful enough to inform decisions without hiding the methodology behind a black box.